Problem

 END = 1;

-Note: all of these queries could be written without the CASE, but sometimes using CASE makes it easier to read the code.
+Note: some of the queries could be written without the CASE, but sometimes using CASE might make it easier to read the code.
+However, in some situations it might make the code longer.
 Here is an example of using CASE versus using OR for the query.
 These both return the same results and also have the same execution plan.

 -- source: https://www.MSSQLTips.com